dfinnis/md5/README.md

 2. Initialize 4 buffers
 3. Process the message 512 byte chunk at a time, adding the result to the hash.
 4. For each 512 byte chunk, do 64 rounds of compression (specific bitwise buffer operations)

+## Dependencies

+None!
+All dependencies are already contained in the repo.

 ## References